Root's barrier, viscosity solutions of obstacle problems and reflected FBSDEs: a comparison for obstacle pdes and a lemma about jets

-Comparison theorems for obstacle problems can be found in the literature, see \cite{el1997reflected} or \cite{jakobsen2002continuous,jakobsen2003rate}.
-However, due to the unboundedness of the coefficients they do not cover immediately our setup.
-For the convenience of the reader we provide a complete proof by adapting some results found in \cite{jakobsen2002continuous,jakobsen2003rate,DiehlFrizOberhauser}.
-Further, it shows the Hölder regularity in space of viscosity solutions (which is the first step to get convergence rates for numerical schemes). \begin{thm} Let $h\in C\left(\mathbb{R},\mathbb{R}\right)$ be of linear growth, i.e.~ $\exists c>0$ such that
+Comparison theorems for obstacle problems can be found in the literature, see \cite{jakobsen2002continuous,jakobsen2003rate,el1997reflected}.
+However, due to the unboundedness of the coefficients as well as space they do not cover our setup.
+We provide a complete proof by revisiting work of \cite{jakobsen2002continuous,jakobsen2003rate,DiehlFrizOberhauser}.
+It also establishes Hölder regularity in space of viscosity solutions.